 |

-A Warm Welcome from Dr. Carol R. Hansen, the Director of Equine Therapy Associates (ETA), a NARHA Premier Center:
+A Warm Welcome from Dr. Carol R. Hansen, the Director of Equine Therapy Associates (ETA), a NARHA, PATH International Center:

-Welcome to ETA—a place of joyful learning and love for children and
+Welcome to ETA—a 501(c)3 charitable entity that supports a place of joyful learning and love for children and

 horses in Montgomery County, Maryland.
-Founded in 1999, ETA is an accredited Premier
+Founded in 1999, ETA has been an accredited Premier

-Center of the North American Riding for the Handicapped Association (NARHA), providing a broad
+Center of the North American Riding for the Handicapped Association (NARHA) now known as Professional Association of Therapeutic Horsemanship (PATH Int'l.), providing a broad

 range of specialized equine instruction in a private, beautiful setting on